 The Loyal Jones Appalachian Center

 Appalachian Studies in headquartered in the Loyal Jones Appalachian Center, located on the first floor of Stephenson Hall.
-Here we have faculty offices, a gallery, regular programming, a research library, rocking chairs, our Dolly Parton pinball machine set on free play, cafe table, and a place to chill.
+In the Appalachian Center you can find, not just a field of study, but a home.
+We have faculty offices, a gallery, regular programming, a research library, rocking chairs, cafe tables, our Dolly Parton pinball machine set on free play, and a place to chill.
 Students are always welcome and just might find a cup of coffee or other goodies.

 Visit the site of the Loyal Jones Appalachian Center, or better yet, stop in to talk to us, and learn much more of Berea’s commitment, curriculum, and programs related to Appalachia.